Bo-Li-ORCID-0000-0003-1492-0919/Adaptive-excitation-source-for-high-speed-multi-photon-microscopy/README.md

 Requirements

 MATLAB 2017a or higher version.
-Multiple drivers, which are given in Usage session, need to be installed.
+Multiple drivers, which are given in the Usage session, need to be installed.
 Operation system that code has been tested on: Windows 10